How to install SQL Server database for SonarQube

 Overview

-SonarQube has an inbuilt database which is meant for evaluation purpose.
-When we start using SonarQube on the project, we should switch to one of the databases supported by SonarQube.
+SonarQube comes with an inbuilt database that is meant for evaluation purpose.
+Once one starts using SonarQube for production, it is recommended to switch to one of the databases supported by SonarQube.

 Here we will discuss how to setup SQL server database for SonarQube.
-To write our sample code, we will use SQL Server Express Edition 2019.
+To write our sample code, we will use SQL Server Express.

 Install SQL Server

-Let us start with downloading the SQL Server Express Edition 2019 database from Microsoft website.
+Let us start with downloading and installing the SQL Server Express database from Microsoft website.
+We will be using Sql Server Express Edition 2022 in this post.

 Once we are done installing the database, we will also need Microsoft SQL Server Management Studio.

 We will download it from Microsoft website and install.
-You can just search to download it.
-This is the download link for MSSMS at the time of writing this article.
+This is the download link for MSSMS at the time of writing this post.

 Configurations

-Once the installation is complete, we will go to SQL Server Configuration Manager.
+Once the installations are complete, we will open SQL Server Configuration Manager.

 SQL Server Configuration Manager